 - 1. Ponnuswamy, s., Bridge Engineering, Tata McGraw Hill, New Delhi, 1997 - 2.
-Victor, D.J., Essentials of Bridge Engineering, Oxford & IBH Publishers Co., New Delhi, 1980. - 3.
-N. Rajagopalan, Bridge Superstructure, Narosa Publishing House, New Delhi, 2006.
+Victor, D.J., Essentials of Bridge Engineering, Oxford & IBH Publishers Co., New Delhi, 2009. - 3.
+N. Rajagopalan, Bridge Superstructure, Narosa Publishing House, New Delhi, 2006. - 4.
+Relevant IRC codes.

-- prepare a detailed project report for the construction of bridge giving hydraulic particulars of the river and soil details and be able to select the suitable site and type of the bridge. - design various types of bridges like Culvert, Slab Bridge and T-beam Bridge using provisions of IRC. - design pier, abutment, foundations, bearing and detailing of joints.
+• prepare a detailed project report for the construction of bridge giving hydraulic particulars of the river and soil details and be able to select the suitable site and type of the bridge.

+- design various types of bridges like Culvert, Slab Bridge and T-beam Bridge using provisions of IRC. - design pier, abutment, and foundations - design bearing and detailing of joints - suggest the suitable alternative construction, maintenance and monitoring methodologies for given bridge

-CE624 URBAN PLANNING TECHNIQUES AND PRACTICE
+CE624 URBAN PLANNING TECHNIQUES AND PRACTICES

-- To understand the different types of plans - To know the different analytical techniques of plan - To expose to different experience of planning of new towns
+- To understand the different types of plans - To get acquainted with various surveys and steps in urban planning process - To know the different analytical techniques of plan - To understand the significance of urban renewal - To expose to different experience of planning of new towns

-Planning System: Planning system in India, Introduction to Master Plan, Structure Plan, and Detailed Development Plans.
+Planning System: Planning system in India, Regional Plan, Master Plan, Structure Plan, and Detailed Development Plans.
 Concepts of Smart city.

-Planning Surveys : Type of planning surveys, data identification for various plan preparation.
-Aerial photo and remote sensing techniques in planning.
+Planning Surveys: Delineation of planning areas/regions, Type of planning surveys, data identification for various plan preparation. aerial photo and remote sensing techniques in planning.
 Formulation of standards for various urban functions.